History of television: Smart television

 Advent of digital television allowed innovations like smart TVs.
 A smart television, sometimes referred to as connected TV or hybrid television, is a television set with integrated Internet and Web 2.0 features, and is an example of technological convergence between computers and television sets and set-top boxes.
 Besides the traditional functions of television sets and set-top boxes provided through traditional broadcasting media, these devices can also provide Internet TV, online interactive media, over-the-top content, as well as on-demand streaming media, and home networking access.
 These TVs come pre-loaded with an operating system, including Android or a derivative of it, Tizen, webOS, Roku OS, and SmartCast.

-Smart TV should not to be confused with Internet TV, IPTV or with Web TV.
-Internet television refers to the receiving television content over internet instead of traditional systems (terrestrial, cable and satellite) (although internet itself is received by these methods).
+Smart TV is not to be confused with Internet TV, IPTV or with Web TV.
+Internet television refers to the receiving of television content over the Internet instead of traditional systems (terrestrial, cable and satellite) (although the Tnternet itself may be received by these methods).
 Internet Protocol television (IPTV) is one of the emerging Internet television technology standards for use by television broadcasters.
 Web television (WebTV) is a term used for programs created by a wide variety of companies and individuals for broadcast on Internet TV.

 A first patent was filed in 1994 (and extended the following year) for an "intelligent" television system, linked with data processing systems, by means of a digital or analog network.
 Apart from being linked to data networks, one key point is its ability to automatically download necessary software routines, according to a user's demand, and process their needs.

 Major TV manufacturers have announced production of smart TVs only, for middle-end and high-end TVs in 2015.

 3D television

 Stereoscopic 3D television was demonstrated for the first time on August 10, 1928, by John Logie Baird in his company's premises at 133 Long Acre, London.
 Baird pioneered a variety of 3D television systems using electro-mechanical and cathode-ray tube techniques.
 The first 3D TV was produced in 1935.
 The advent of digital television in the 2000s greatly improved 3D TVs.

-Although 3D TV sets are quite popular for watching 3D home media such as on Blu-ray discs, 3D programming has largely failed to make inroads among the public.
+Although 3D TV sets are somewhat prevalent for watching 3D home media such as on Blu-ray discs, 3D programming has largely failed to make inroads among the public.
 Many 3D television channels that started in the early 2010s were shut down by the mid-2010s.